Advanced features of Azure Metrics Explorer

 You can repeat steps 1-4 to apply multiple filters to the same charts.

-Segment a chart
+Apply splitting to a chart

 You can split a metric by dimension to visualize how different segments of the metric compare against each other, and identify the outlying segments of a dimension.